Albert S. Axelrad: Advocacy and other interests

 Arriving at Brandeis as American involvement in the Vietnam War reached its peak, Axelrad became involved in advising students considering seeking conscientious objector status in the Selective Service military draft system.
 He was an active member of the Jewish Peace Fellowship.
 Axelrad came to describe himself not as a "pacifist" but as a "pacifoid," doing everything possible to avoid war, but also recognizing that in extreme cases war may be necessary.

 Another area of Axelrad's political advocacy was in the movement for divestment from South Africa as a way of pressuring the government there to abandon apartheid.
 He remained troubled by the anti-Israel bias of many who shared his divestment position.

 From 1973 through 1977, Breira, the first national Jewish organization to advocate for the establishment of an independent Palestinian state alongside Israel, counted Axelrad among its leaders.

 In the 1970s and 1980s, Axelrad was involved in the plight of Jews in the Soviet Union, who were unable to practice Judaism and also unable to emigrate.
 He made Brandeis University a center of activity in the Soviet Jewry Movement of those years.
 His 1978 trip to the Soviet Union, the first of two such journeys to visit refuseniks, is documented in a brief book he wrote, Refusenik: Voices of Struggle and Hope.
 He visited again, with a rabbinic colleague from Boston, in February, 1991.

 Axelrad's interest in nonviolent resistance to tyranny led him to focus on the biblical midwives of the Hebrew women of Egypt, Shifra and Puah.
 He publicized one of two visits to Brandeis by Avital Sharansky during her efforts to free her husband Anatoly Shcharansky (later Natan Sharansky) from imprisonment in the Soviet Union led Axelrad to create the Shifra and Puah Award, presented annually by Brandeis Hillel.

 After his retirement from Brandeis, Axelrad served as the founding director of the Center for Spiritual Life and adjunct professor of religion at Emerson College in Boston, and as a part-time chaplain at the Massachusetts Eye and Ear, a specialty hospital in Boston.

-Personal life
+Personal life and death

-Albert Axelrad, his wife Berta, and their children live in Massachusetts.
+Axelrad, his wife Berta, and their children lived in Massachusetts.
+He died on September 18, 2026, at the age of 87.